-Mixed-Use Trail is analogous to the existing "Multi-use trails" within the Palmertown Region.
+Mixed-Use Trails are analogous to the existing "Multi-use trails" within the Palmertown Range.
+These trails are designed to support a range of concurrent and seasonal uses, but not at the same time.

 - Primitive: Rugged, challenging trails.
 These trails represent the typical backcountry trail experience with wet crossings and few formal structures. - Developed: Rugged trails with more formal structures such as boardwalk, puncheon, and steps. - Highly-Developed: Also described as front-country trail.
 Formal structures facilitate crossings and steps are minimized to create a more highly accessible experience.
 These trails are wider than their pedestrian-only counterparts.